-Try this simple DIY Easter egg tree to decorate for Easter and display your beautiful, hollow Easter eggs.
-Kids LOVE making and decorating these!
+Try this simple homemade Easter egg tree to display your decorated Easter eggs.
+Your kids will LOVE making one for your home!

-The tree is inspired by the wonderful Easter egg tree in my childhood copy of Tasha Tudor’s A Time to Keep.
+This idea was originally inspired by the wonderful Easter egg tree in Jean’s childhood copy of A Time to Keep, by Tasha Tudor.

 If you’re not familiar with the book, it depicts family and friends celebrating each season and holiday through the year.
-I used to pore over this book as a child!
-And imagine myself within the scenes.
+It is a lovely book to read with your family, all year long!

 - A branch with multiple stems